Minikutty/Scrollmap/ProjectDetails.md

 tiles the given image into smaller pieces such that the pieces are small enough to be handled by Android.

-For the purpose of simulations, random numbers are generated for the depth data, i.e. the depth at different points in the chart would just be generated randomly, whereas in reality, the depth information would be provided to the Android device by some external devices through Bluetooth or serial port.
+For the purpose of simulations, random numbers are generated for the elevation data, i.e. the elevation at different points in the chart would just be generated randomly, whereas in reality, the elevation information would be provided to the Android device by some external devices through Bluetooth or serial port.

 #### User Documents